Arch Reactor

 Name() string

-Match(pkg *packages.Package) bool // does this pkg import the framework?
+Match(pkg *packages.Package) bool // does this pkg use the framework?

 Extract(pkg *packages.Package) []Route // walk syntax, return routes